kernelkit/infix/doc/discovery.md

 linux-pc:#
 ```

-If the unit has an IPv4 address assigned, it is shown in an additional
+If the device has an IPv4 address assigned, it is shown in an additional
 Management Address TLV.

+> [!NOTE]
-> **Note** The Management Addresses shown by LLDP are not
+> The Management Addresses shown by LLDP are not necessarily associated
-> necessarily associated with the port transmitting the LLDP message.
+> with the port transmitting the LLDP message.

 In the example below, the IPv4 address (10.0.1.1) happens to be
 assigned to *eth0*, while the IPv6 address (2001:db8::1) is not.